 - Pair Up: When playing a game for the first few times we almost always pair up with our kids to help teach the game.
 If we can’t pair up, we will sit in a circle (or stand in a circle) so we can help each other.

-We make that round more about “teaching” than “playing.”
+- Round one: We make that first round, where we are still paired up, more about “teaching” than “playing.”
 Some games require us to always play in pairs, while other games allow us to eventually work as individuals, even the youngest players.
 It is always important to make the youngest players feel involved even if working in pairs.

 - Card Game Holder: Consider purchasing a Kids Card Game Holder to help little hands hold a fan of cards.
 We use this when playing “Go Fish” or Exploding Kittens.